Rift SI Version 1.29 Now Rolling Out to Oculus Public Test Channel

 Along with improvements to Home, the Dash interface also received a refined update giving it a more modern look and improved feel, including new contextual menus for panels within Dash, which can be opened simply by aiming at a panel and pressing either the ‘B’ or ‘Y’ button.

 Below are the full change notes for the Rift SI version 1.29:

 - A new Belt: Improved hover states and materials give the belt a more modern look and feel.
 Come check it out!

 - We’ve added new contextual menus for panels within Dash.
 You can open them by aiming at a panel and pressing B or Y.

 - New performance improvements reduce load times and smooth rendering.

 - Animation for Custom Assets: Home now has basic animation support for custom assets.
 Models will now loop the first animation found in the .glb file.
 Note that Morph Target and Skinned animations are not currently supported.
-More information is available in the the Rift Core 2.0 beta user guide.
+More information is available in the Rift Core 2.0 beta user guide.

-If you’re participating in Public Test channel, be sure to share your feedback and ideas with the Oculus team through the Rift Core UserVoice Group, and report any bug issues via the in-app reporting tool.
+If you’re participating in the Public Test channel, be sure to share your feedback and ideas with the Oculus team through the Rift Core UserVoice Group, and report any bug issues via the in-app reporting tool.